vdsabev/cmless/README.md

 module.exports = defineConfig({
   // Settings that already have some sensible defaults
-  entry: `${process.cwd()}/src/app.tsx`,
+  entry: 'src/app.tsx',
-  template: 'node_modules/cmless/index.html',
+  template: 'node_modules/cmless/client/index.html',
   // Set to `false` or `null` to not use CSS variables.
-  // Otherwise will use the variables defined in `theme.js`, allowing you to override them like this:
+  // Otherwise will use the variables defined in `client/theme.js`, allowing you to override them like this:
   theme: {
     'system-ui': 'Comic Sans MS',
   },
   // Set to a string containing CSS to use as a style reset.
-  // Set to `true` or leave undefined to use the built-in `reset.css`.
+  // Set to `true` or leave undefined to use the built-in `client/reset.css`.
   // Set to `false`, `null`, or an empty string to not use a style reset.
-  reset: fs.readFileSync('node_modules/cmless/reset.css').toString(),
+  reset: fs.readFileSync('node_modules/cmless/client/reset.css').toString(),

   // Other settings - not defined by default
   favicon: